brycie-boy/The_Cosmos/Digestion.md

 ![[CB9F53E1-F501-4568-937C-DF4F02D284E8.jpeg]]

-# Digestion
+# 📝 Digestion

-### The Note Making Process
-If my system is called The Cosmos, then, of course, it’s makes sense to compare my notes to the birth of a star.
 Each idea in my head is a star in the universe that is my mind.

 The process consists of 6 stages, as shown below.